-Now, assuming you've tested this on your site and identified links that rely on color alone, there are a few ways you can make your anchors more accessible to people with vision deficiencies (I currently do #1):
+Now, assuming you’ve tested this on your site and identified links that rely on color alone, there are a few ways you can make your anchors more accessible to people with vision deficiencies:

-border-bottomwith a non-zero width (be sure to offset it with an equal amount of top padding).
+border-bottomwith a non-zero thickness (be sure to offset it with an equal amount of top padding).